-Once you have collected the relevant feedback or data, reviewed and analysed it, ask yourself is your strategy is valid.
+Once you have collected the relevant feedback or data, and reviewed and analyzed it, ask yourself if your strategy is valid.
 Your initial product strategy may contain plenty of assumptions and risks, and you may well discover that the strategy is wrong and does not work.
 If that is the case, then you have two choices (Pichler, R., Strategize, 2016):

 - stop and let go of your vision, or

-- stick with the vision and change the strategy, which is also called pivot.
+- stick with the vision and change the strategy, which is called pivot.

 You should therefore aim to find out quickly if anything is wrong if your strategy, and if you need to fail, then fail fast.
-While a late pivot can happen, you should avoid it, because the later it occurs, the more difficult and costly is is likely to be (Pichler, R., Strategize, 2016).
+While a late pivot can happen, you should avoid it because the later it occurs, the more difficult and costly it is likely to be (Pichler, R., Strategize, 2016).